Pennsylvania Fly Fishing 3 min read

 Brodhead Creek fishing regulations are available on the Pennsylvania Fish and Boat Commission website.

 The nearest airport to Brodhead Creek is Lehigh Valley International Airport, which is about fifty minutes away from your destination.
 Wilkes-Barre/Scranton International Airport is another option that is only an hour away from the Creek.
 Keep in mind that you can travel to any major or municipal airport in Eastern Pennsylvania and arrive at your destination after a few hours of scenic driving.

-Because the Poconos is such a popular vacation destination, lodging in the area can get expensive, particularly on-season.
+Because the Poconos is such a popular vacation destination for anglers, lodging in the area can get expensive, particularly on-season.
 However, there are several good options for the budget conscious angler.

 Pocono Inn at Water Gap offers reasonable rates and is only 18 minutes away from the Creek.
 They also provide free breakfast and WiFi.

 If you are looking for a more rustic option, Cranberry Run Campground is only five minutes away from the Creek, and offers a good amount of privacy in a beautiful wooded setting.